Official 2013 NBA Offseason Thread

 I don't think AI was near 190.
 He weighed in at 167 before the draft and I don't think he put much weight on during his career.
 He used to be listed at 165.
 I'll give him like 170.

-Mac on NBA TV :pimp:
+Mac on NBA TV :hat

-Dude is so much younger than the rest of the crew. :lol:
+Dude is so much younger than the rest of the crew. :lol

 For Oklahoma City, the Harden trade wasn't about losing money … it was about continuing to make money.
 Huge, huge difference.
 The Thunder realized that, as long as two top-12 players (Durant and Westbrook) were under their control, they would keep contending, keep selling out and maintain a certain level of relevancy.
 And by rebooting with the assets from that Harden trade (Kevin Martin's offense as a one-year stopgap, Jeremy Lamb as a long-term replacement, Toronto's guaranteed lottery pick and the other picks as potential trade chips), they could brainwash their fans on the whole "this is a marathon, not a sprint" spiel.